Internet Archive

-The Internet Archive's Political TV Ad Archive made tens of thousands of television political ads from the 2016 elections freely searchable online for the first time — giving journalists, researchers, educators, and citizens an unprecedented tool to scrutinize how campaigns shaped the airwaves.
+The Internet Archive's Political TV Ad Archive made tens of thousands of television political ads from the 2016 elections freely searchable online for the first time — giving journalists, researchers, educators, and citizens a tool to scrutinize how campaigns shaped the airwaves.

 As managing editor from 2015 to 2018, I designed and managed projects that leveraged the Internet Archive's vast TV news collection to increase public knowledge about political advertising.
 I managed the archive's launch, cultivated editorial partnerships, and led outreach to journalists, fact-checkers, scholars, teachers, librarians, and civic organizations.

-The project became an essential resource during the 2016 presidential race, cited by fact-checkers and journalists at the Washington Post, New York Times, Atlantic, PolitiFact, FiveThirtyEight, PBS NewsHour, The Economist, Vox, Politico, and the Wall Street Journal, among many others.
+The project became an essential resource during the 2016 presidential race, cited by fact-checkers and journalists at the Washington Post, The New York Times, Atlantic, PolitiFact, FiveThirtyEight, PBS NewsHour, The Economist, Vox, Politico, and The Wall Street Journal, among many others.